SPS-L/sps-cut/content/authors/c.-pissaridis/_index.md

 - Alumni
 ---

-I am currently a research assistant at the Cyprus University of Technology, working on a project for assessing the impact of high EV penetration on the Cyprus electricity grid.
+Charalambos graduated from Cyprus University of Technology in 2021 under the supervision of Dr. {{% mention "p.-aristidou" %}}.